vince-kr/swdev-ca2-library/README.md

    2. Add an author to the library
    3. Add a library user to the system
    4. Borrow a book (update book availability and library user's borrowed books)
+   5. Return a book (update book availability and library user's borrowed books)
-   5. List books borrowed by a user
+   6. List books borrowed by a user
-   6. List books authored by an author
+   7. List books authored by an author
+   8. List available books
 6. Implement the following Maven Dependencies:
    1. External library for reading and writing to external files
    2. JUnit to thoroughly test the program